PictoChat: Functions

 The Nintendo DS touch screen is used to type in letters with an on-screen keyboard or to draw and send pictures.
 Text can also be manually placed on the screen, if the user drags the selected character onto the message area.
 Messages sent from the DS or DS Lite appear in black, while DSi systems feature an additional "rainbow" pen.
 The pen tool offers small and large sizes.
 The keyboard provides enough Latin and kana glyphs to write in all languages supported by the system: English, German, French, Spanish, Italian, and Japanese, plus Hungarian, Finnish, Portuguese and Dutch.
 The PictoChat system can only send messages in a radius of 10 m.

 PictoChat displays the name and message managed in System Settings to all the users in the same chat room.

 Four chat rooms (A, B, C & D) are available at one time, each with a capacity of sixteen people, for a maximum of sixty-four people in total of all the chat rooms.

-PictoChat is preloaded onto all Nintendo DS, Nintendo DS Lite, Nintendo DSi, and Nintendo DSi XL units worldwide.

-On the DSi versions of PictoChat, a rainbow pen can be used by tapping on the pen icon again once it has been selected.
+On the DSi version of PictoChat, a rainbow pen can be used by tapping on the pen icon again once it has been selected.
 Content created using the rainbow pen can be read by PictoChat users on Nintendo DS Lite and original Nintendo DS systems.
-Additionally, the DS and DS Lite play a special sound when receiving a message written by a DSi user.
+Additionally, there is special sound when receiving a message written by a DSi user.
 The console plays a special sound and displays a special message when a user joins on their birthday.

-Super Smash Bros. appearances
+Flip book creation

+Flip books can be created for PictoChat by drawing a picture, sending it, copying it, modifying it slightly, and repeating the process.
+By pressing the R button, the user can return to the first image, then scroll through the images by pressing L+R to animate them.
+In 2009, this functionality was expanded into Flipnote Studio for the DSi, a free standalone animation program that allowed users to use a variety of brushes, animate on layers, and save and share the animations both as GIF images and via an online gallery.
+A successor, Flipnote Studio 3D, was later released for 3DS.